Create EFI & Config - OCAuxiliaryTools

 In ACPI - Quirks, uncheck ResetLogoStatus. ('It is enabled by default in sample.plist.
 This Quirk didn't exist at the time the OpenCore Install Guide was written, so it's unknown if it's a requirement.
 Most likely it's not.' @5T33Z0)

-You can hover with your mouse over each option to see the explanation from the official OpenCore reference manual.
+You can hover with your mouse over each option (or right click and Show Tips) to see the explanation from the official OpenCore reference manual.
 This is a really helpful feature of OCAuxiliaryTools, as it enables you to quickly understand options which are only clearly explained in the very detailed OpenCore Reference Manual document:

 Booter